68206 Optics6cp; 5hpw

 Mathematics: knowledge of calculus and of complex numbers; Physics: knowledge of basic ray optics and of electric and magnetic fields

 This subject builds upon the study of waves, optics and electromagnetics undertaken in an introductory physics subject.
 It assumes knowledge of calculus and of complex numbers.
 The subject considers how scientists and engineers use light to observe the world from the molecular scale upwards.
 It introduces the electromagnetic description of light as well as the descriptions based on rays and photons.
 Different sources and detectors are considered.
 The design of optical imaging systems and their resolution limits are analysed.
 The subject includes a significant experimental component in an authentic dedicated optics laboratory, which emphasises the importance of careful analysis and clear presentation of observations.
+The use of industry-standard computation packages is introduced for modelling and visualising optics.

 Spring session, City campus